 We inherit our genes from our parents.
 Doctors think 5% to 10% of prostate cancers are linked to inherited gene changes (mutations).
 But they do not think there is a specific prostate cancer gene.
 It is thought that changes in a few genes are involved.

-In a small number of men, prostate cancer may be linked to changes in the breast and ovarian cancer genes BRCA1 and BRCA2.
-Men with the BRCA2 gene mutation may have up to a 5 times higher risk of prostate cancer compared with the general population.
+In a small number of people, prostate cancer may be linked to changes in the breast and ovarian cancer genes BRCA1 and BRCA2.
+If you have the BRCA2 gene mutation may have up to a 5 times higher risk of prostate cancer compared with the general population.
 The BRCA1 gene may also increase risk, but this is not as clear.
-Prostate cancer risk is also higher in men with Lynch syndrome, also known as hereditary non-polyposis colorectal cancer (HNPCC).
+Prostate cancer risk is also higher If you have Lynch syndrome, also known as hereditary non-polyposis colorectal cancer (HNPCC).

 Talk to your GP if you have a family history of cancer and are concerned about your prostate cancer risk.

 We have more information about family history and cancer.